KevinTopollaj/MasterGit/README.md

 `git branch`

-> To move to the new created branch :
+> To move to the newly created branch :

 `git checkout [branchName]`

-> To create and move to the new created branch :
+> To create and move to the newly created branch :

 `git checkout -b [branchName]`

-> To delete the new created branch :
+> To delete the newly created branch :

 `git branch -d [branchName]`

-> To see all the branches created localy and on remote :
+> To see all the branches created locally and on remote :

 `git branch --all`